hexian000/neosocksd/API.md

 **Description**

-Formally, get the timestamp of the latest event in seconds.
+Returns the timestamp of the latest event in seconds.

 - Any ruleset callback must be invoked by an event.
 - Any asynchronous routine must be resumed by an event.